What Size Battery Do I Need? Car Battery Group Size Explained

 car mechanic replacing car battery VRLA car battery

-The strength of a VRLA car battery is also its weakness.
+The durability of a VRLA car battery is also its weakness.
 Since it’s sealed, it does not require any maintenance, but this also means it can’t be worked on.
 Meaning, if there’s a problem with it, replacement is the only option.

 Sticking with the suggested battery negates having to worry about things like the cold cranking amps (CCA) and reserve capacity (RC).